JoriPeterson/brownfield-of-dreams/README.md

 A visitor is able to see all of the content on the application but in order to bookmark a segment they will need to register.
 Once registered a user can bookmark any of the segments in a tutorial page.

+### Learning Goals

+Upon starting this project, Brownfield of Dreams was a partially built repository full of technical debt that we had to try to find and eliminate.
+We were also asked to build new features on top of code that contained bugs, and were asked to fix the bugs before we were able to deploy.

+The main learning goal of Brownfield was to teach us empathy towards past and future developers.
+We were to decide what had to be fixed in the limited time constraint given.

+The technical learning goals fo this project were API consumption, implementing and testing OAuth, and implementing VCR and Webmock for testing API services.
+Design patterns and principles of OOP were also strongly enforced.

 ### Project Board

 [Click Here to see the Brownfield of Dreams Project Board](https://github.com/Jake0Miller/brownfield-of-dreams/projects/1)